 - In the screenshot below, this uniformity can be seen in the last 4 columns in the red box, where the “stddev_timedelta” columns (the standard deviation for the dataset) is 0 and the timedelta column is equal to the “avg_timedelta” (the average of the dataset):

 - Advanced attackers have adapted to make the hunt more difficult by “jittering” the beacon.
 The jitter is a predetermined number, typically measured in percentage, to randomly adjust each beacon’s call back time.
-As a result, the standard deviation of the dataset will increase past 0, making this this method to find beacons more difficult.
+As a result, the standard deviation of the dataset will increase past 0, making it more difficult for security teams to detect beacons.

 - In the screenshot below, notice the standard deviation column is no longer 0 and the time delta and average columns are no longer equal.
 However, in the red box, notice the data only varies by 3.7%.
 This data was originally set to jitter at 10%, however varies only 3.7% across 10 beacons.

 - In order to adjust to this adaptation, LogicHub can calculate the coefficient of variation (CV) for each segment.
 The CV measures the degree of variation in the dataset.
-As a jitter will cause a specified variation in the time delta, analyzing the CV can help identify beaconing traffic that is jittering.
-To keep the noise of false positives down, we can now filter our data to only keep potential beacons with a 30% jitter or less.
+Because a jitter will cause a specified variation in the time delta, analyzing the CV can help identify beaconing traffic that is jittering.
+To minimize the “noise” of false positives, the playbook next filters data to track only potential beacons with a 30% jitter or less.
 Over time as false positives are identified and removed, this filter can be adjusted.

-In order to gain further insight on whether the traffic being processed is malicious, or even potentially malicious, we add additional data points in order to automate this process.
+To gain further insight into whether the traffic being processed is malicious or even potentially malicious, the playbook automatically collects and analyzes additional data points.

-First, we gain the following insights from a WhoIs lookup -
+First, the playbook collects the following insights from a WhoIs lookup:

-- Domain Age: If registered for less than 365, points are added to the total score
+- Domain age: If a domain has been registered for less than 365 days, points are added to the total score

 - Registering email: If the domain of the registering email is matched against a list of known disposable email addresses, points are added to the total score

-In addition, we also use a LogicHub operator to identify whether the domain has been seen in the last 30 days.
-Young domains, and domains only reserved for a year are can be indicative of an attacker that just set up a domain for a one-time purpose, to attack.
+In addition, the playbook uses a LogicHub operator to identify whether the domain has been seen in the last 30 days.
+Young domains and domains registered only for a year may indicate that an attacker has set up a domain for a temporary purpose: to attack.
 As many attackers are financially motivated, keeping costs low is key.
-If any of these flags are hit, points are added to the score in order to prioritize the final list of results.
+If any of these flags are hit, the playbook adds to the score used for prioritizing the final results of analysis.

-Lastly, a unique list of domain names can be obtained from data post filtering stage.
-These URLs can be run through any number of third-party tools, such as VirusTotal, in order to further enrich the data.
+Lastly, the playbook aggregates a unique list of domain names after data has been filtered.
+These URLs can be run through any number of several third-party tools, such as VirusTotal, to further enrich the data.

 Correlation and Threat Ranking

-Using the results from data enrichment phase, LogicHub will risk rank, and thereby prioritize the events so that threat hunters can focus on the riskier items from within the proxy data.
+Using the results from data enrichment phase, the LogicHub platform will rank events by risk, thereby prioritizing events so that threat hunters can focus on the riskiest items in the proxy data.
 Beaconing events that use young domains, for example, will be ranked higher than the events whose enrichment data is benign.

-Automating threat hunting in web proxy logs with LogicHub is powerful, easy, and can help you detect malware and threats otherwise easily missed in the mountain of data.
-SOC teams are able to improve their productivity and response times, while minimizing false positives and false negatives.
-For more information, visit www.logichub.com.
+Automating threat hunting in web proxy logs with LogicHub is powerful, easy, and invaluable for detecting malware and other threats that might otherwise be missed in a mountain of alert data.
+Using LogicHub, SOC teams are able to improve their productivity and response times, while minimizing false positives and false negatives.
+For more information, www.logichub.com/contact.